Bigpoint/monolog-creator/README.md

 # Monolog-Creator

-This classes provides a simple factory for creating preconfigurated [monolog](https://github.com/Seldaek/monolog) logger objects.
+These classes provides a simple factory for creating preconfigurated [monolog](https://github.com/Seldaek/monolog) logger objects.

 Monolog-Creator supports not much handler, formatter and processor from monolog at the moment.
 So feel free to extend the library.